Who Wants to Be a Millionaire? (British game show): Top prize losers

+Bowens' appearance

+On 11 February 2006, Laurence Llewelyn-Bowen and his wife, Jackie Bowen, initially appeared on a celebrity couples edition of the show to celebrate Valentine's Day.
+The pair had reached the million pound question, but answered incorrectly, losing £468,000 and initially leaving with £32,000.
+However, it was later revealed that their million pound question was a trick question, and the couple were invited back to play a second million pound question.
+The Bowens would walk away with £500,000.

 Format

-Auditioning

-During the original production, persons who wished to apply for the game show were provided with four options to choose from: calling/texting a premium-rate number; submitting an application via the show's ITV website; using a system of £1 credits; or taking part in casting auditions, held at various locations around the UK.
-Once an application was made, production staff selected an episode's contestants through a combination of random selection and a potential contestant's ability to answer a set of test questions based on general knowledge.

 Game rules

 Once contestants audition for a part on the programme and filming takes place, they undertake a preliminary round called "Fastest Finger First".
-Initially, the round required contestants to provide the correct answer to a question, but from the second series onwards, they are tasked with organising four answers in a specific sequence stated within the question (i.e. earliest to latest).
+Initially, the round required contestants to provide the correct answer to a question, but from the second series onwards, they are tasked with organising four answers in a specific sequence stated within the question (e.g. earliest to latest), after time up, the host will reveal result.
 The contestant who answers the question correctly, and in the fastest time, plays the main game.
 In the event that nobody answers the question correctly, a new question is asked.
-If two or more contestants gave the correct sequence at the same time, a tiebreaker question is held between the victors to determine who proceeds to the main game.
-The round is primarily used to determine the next contestant for the main game, and is typically played more than once per episode.
-In the event there are visually impaired contestants, the answers will be read out before the timer starts.
+If two or more contestants gave the correct sequence in the same fastest time, a tiebreaker question is held between them to determine who proceeds to the main game.
+The round is used to determine the next contestant for the main game, and is typically played more than once per episode.
+In the event there are visually impaired contestants, the answers and the letters they correspond to will be read out before the timer starts.